WMVP: WMVP

 ESPN 1000 logo used from 2008 to 2012.

 WMVP's streetside studio on North State Street with WLS-TV, located in front of the entrance to the Lake station for the CTA Red Line.

 Initially, the AM and FM stations remained the same under Evergreen.
 But on September 27, 1993, WLUP-FM switched to a full-service talk/comedy format, while WLUP (AM) became all-sports.
 To differentiate between WLUP-FM and to reflect the new format, WLUP's call sign changed to WMVP, for "Most Valuable Player".
 WMVP's schedule included some nationally syndicated shows such as The Fabulous Sports Babe and Ferrall on the Bench as well as play-by-play of local sports games.
 Despite broadcasting 24/7, the station trailed in the ratings to (at the time) daytime-only WSCR and to WMAQ's Sports Huddle at night.
 WMVP dropped its all sports format at 6 a.m. on June 5, 1996, the day before the Chicago Bulls opened the NBA Finals against the Seattle SuperSonics, and returned to mostly simulcasting WLUP-FM.
 WMVP did carry its own night-time sports talk program, and play-by-play broadcasts of the White Sox, Blackhawks and Bulls, and would later air some shows from hosts who were moved over from the FM beginning that September.

 Evergreen later merged with Chancellor and sold WLUP-FM to Bonneville International in July 1997, with WMVP permanently splitting from WLUP-FM.
 WMVP began airing its own talk/sports format, simply called "AM 1000".
-In August 1998, WMVP was sold by Chancellor to ABC/Disney, and flipped back to sports on October 12, this time affiliated with co-owned ESPN Radio.
+In August 1998, WMVP was sold by Chancellor to Disney–ABC, and flipped back to sports on October 12, this time affiliated with co-owned ESPN Radio.